kite-sdk/kite/cdk-data/src/site/markdown/guide.md

         .schema(new File("User.avsc"))
         .partitionStrategy(
           new PartitionStrategy.Builder()
-            .identity("segment", 1024)  // Partition first by segment
+            .identity("segment", Long.class, 1024)  // Partition first by segment
             .hash("emailAddress", 3)                // and then by hash(email) % 3
             .get()
         ).get()